InternetSociety/isoc2017-wp/README.md

 Internet Society WordPress Theme
 ================================

 This theme is designed to be used by Internet Society (ISOC) chapters and other ISOC-related entities to create WordPress sites using the same general design as the 2017 www.isoc.nl website.
+For ISOC Chapters, free hosting is avilable, see below.

 More information - and the theme files themselves - can be found at: